-Carpet comes in a wide variety of styles, fiber compositions and color choices.
-Technology produces multilevel loops and cut-loop patterns; instead of the days of selecting only conventional loop pile, a carpet style consisting of yarn in uncut loops.
-New patterns allow for diamond, bow, pin dot or fleur-de-lis designs which pop-out sculptured effects.
+Carpet comes in a wide variety of styles, fiber compositions, and color choices.
+The technology produces multilevel loops and cut-loop patterns; instead of the days of selecting only conventional loop piles, a carpet style consists of yarn in uncut loops.
+New patterns allow for diamond, bow, pin dot, or fleur-de-lis designs which pop-out sculptured effects.

 Consideration for the best carpet selection for your home and lifestyle includes the understanding of the simple basics about carpet, as exampled below:

 Cut pile: Still, a popular construction, cut pile achieves its durability through the type of fiber used, the density of tufts, and the amount of twist in the yarn.
 The highly twisted yarn holds its shape longer and is a perfect choice for high-traffic areas.

 • Textured Plush: Most decoratively versatile.
 Textured surfaces hide footprints and vacuum marks.
 Adds casual beauty to any room.
 Preferred style for busy households.
 Is a great “whole-house” carpet.